joodaloop/webcraft/content/_index.md

 I enjoy working with people who want to build a real home for themselves on the web; more than just a simple blog.
 It also helps if you have a variety of content to work with.
 Layout ideas, sketches, and assorted blueprints are more than welcome as inputs to the process.

-Part of what I do is helping you figure out what you want/need, but it's good to have something sort of plan coming in.
+Part of what I do is helping you figure out what you want/need, but it's good to have some sort of plan coming in.
 Technical proficiency is preferred–I think being able to edit your own website is a skill worth developing–but not necessary.

 <blockquote><a href="(https://thecreativeindependent.com/essays/laurel-schwulst-my-website-is-a-shifting-house-next-to-a-river-of-knowledge-what-could-yours-be/"> <p>To those creative people who say “I don’t need a website,” I ask: why not have a personal website that works strategically, in parallel to your other activities?
 How could a website complement what you already do rather than competing or repeating?
 How can you make it fun or thought-provoking or (insert desired feeling here) for you?
 How can the process of making and cultivating a website contribute to your approach? </p>
 <p> ...each artist should create their own space on the web, for a website is an individual act of collective ambition. </p>